 - Principles and Practice of Clinical Trials – The Clinical Trials concentration delivers instruction in the conduct, implementation, and analysis of clinical trials, with a focus on the methods of study design, ethics, recruitment, and biostatistical considerations that are used in designing and analyzing clinical trials.

 After completing this program, scholars will be able to:

 - Perform both observational and experimental clinical research using the methods introduced in this program.

 - Plan and implement one or more clinical research projects.

-Analyze, interpret, and present clinical research data.
+- Analyze, interpret, and present clinical research data.

-of the best people committed to leadership in alleviating human suffering caused by disease
+To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease